-Date of last Amendment: 8/9/2022 Approved by: Richard A. Gustafson, Chancellor
+Date Effective: 2/6/2025 Approved by: Mark Rubinstein, Chancellor

-1. Qualification.

-- a.
+- 1. Qualification. - a.
 Individual colleges and departments will be responsible for determining if a course is eligible for credit by examination. - b.
-Students shall pay an examination fee as set by the Board and as published in the college course catalog. - c.
 If the student passes the exam, using criteria developed by the respective department, appropriate credit(s) shall be applied to the student's academic record and a notation entered on the student's transcript indicating successful completion.
 Since a traditional grade (A-F) is not entered, the Credit by Exam is not calculated into the student's GPA.
-If the student fails to pass the exam, no entry is made on the academic transcript, but a record of the unsuccessful completion will be maintained in the student's file. - d.
+If the student fails to pass the exam, no entry is made on the academic transcript, but a record of the unsuccessful completion will be maintained in the student's file. - c.
 Each college will determine its process for application for credit by examination as it is supported by policy.